Both marketers and video producers are often tasked with proving the ROI of video. But how do you quantify the value of video content for a business?

 Wistia’s integration with Google Analytics consolidates all the most important metrics in one place, so you can better understand how your video content is contributing to your digital marketing strategy.

 When you embed a Wistia video onto your site, playback data is automatically piped into into Google Analytics and Google Tag Manager as event data.
 This allows you to track your complete video performance, including Turnstile submissions and clicks on annotation links and CTAs — all within Google Analytics.

-In order to make the analysis and reporting processes even simpler, however, we’ve put together a couple of free Google Analytics tools, which all Wistia customers can access with just a few clicks of a mouse.
+In order to make the analysis and reporting processes even simpler, however, we’ve put together a couple of handy Google Analytics tools, which Wistia customers on the Advanced Plan can access with just a few clicks of a mouse.

 To try and help our customers take better advantage of our integration, we’ve put together a custom dashboard template, which you can add to your own account just by clicking the link below, and then following the instructions (you’ll need to be logged into Google Analytics, and have admin level permissions for this to work).

 Here’s what it will look like by default, but you can move all of the different graphs and charts around according to whatever numbers are most important for you:

 This dashboard pulls in events for all of your video playback and conversion data, and then presents them in the way that we’ve found most useful at Wistia.
 The charts you get by default are as follows:

 - Views - Separated by raw number of views ("unique events") and the number of visits to your website that included one or more video views ("sessions with events")